 Dr. Hawker’s research shows many positives can come from combat and trauma, but much work needs to be done to support returning troops.
 The research shows some veterans experiencing post combat stress don’t need a doctor but do need a forum to talk through their feelings with fellow veterans.

 Others who do need professional help need to be encouraged to seek it.
 Finally, the lessons learned from military veterans provide hope to anyone experiencing trauma and its after effects.

 Dr. Megan Hawker is an Iraqi war veteran, having served two deployments.
 After suffering from PTSD, she decided when she completed her service, she would work with veterans.
-She enrolled in Alliant University’s MFT program in 2008 in Irvine.
+She enrolled in Alliant University’s MFT master's program in 2008 in Irvine.
 She was so happy with her education that she enrolled in the PsyD program in 2010 and completed her studies in late 2015 on the San Diego campus.
 She currently works with homeless veterans as a clinical therapist for Interfaith Community Services in San Diego.